Cruise Through Summer With These Easy & Airy Neutral Outfits

 A Quick, Slick Errand Getup

 Ever since matching sweatsuits became a thing, a clean set emerged as a go-to for lounging about or running errands — especially if it's in neutral tones.
 Don't get me wrong: I love a spray of vibrant hues or the occasional print, but that requires effort to pick out and organize a whole set of accessories.
-No one has time for that when rushing out the door, and that's where a light-taupe getup comes in.
+No one has time for that when rushing out the door, and that's where a light taupe getup comes in.
 It's not white.
 It's not brown.
 It's the perfect medium tint.
 H&M keeps it trouble-free with its coordinated soft jersey tank tops and leggings created from an organic cotton blend.
-It even offers a wide-brim hat and trench coat to add a bit of pizzaz to your "I rolled out of bed like this" ensemble.
+Pair it with the brand's wide-brim hat and trench coat to add a bit of pizzaz to your "I rolled out of bed like this" ensemble.

 An Airy Monochromatic Brunch Look

-Casual cute summer outfits don't always have to be cutoff shorts, a T-shirt, and a baseball cap.
-They can be all-white ensembles, such as the above, that make you look instantly put-together.
+Casual, cute summer outfits don't always have to be cut-off shorts, a T-shirt, and a baseball cap.
+They can be all-white ensembles, such as the above, that make you look instantly put together.
 The flowy fabric of the wrap-bow top is roomy yet has a shape with the crossed V-neck detail and side-bow fastening.
 The wide-leg jeans won't uncomfortably stick to your legs like a more fitted pair, and they have a frayed hem for a relaxed-fit silhouette.
 Top it off with 100% leather sandals that have an itty-bitty kitten heel for a bit of height and oomph.

 A Relaxing-By-The-Beach 'Fit

 For a day in the sun, you might reach for your trusty sunscreen and statement sunglasses.
-However, you'll want to slip into this breezy pale blue striped button-up and white pants before you go.
-It's not only comfy to move about in, but the items are made out of J.Crew's breathable gauzy cotton-blend fabric.
+You'll also want to slip into this breezy pale blue striped button-up and white pants before you go.
+It's comfy to move about in, and the items are made out of J.Crew's breathable gauzy cotton-blend fabric.
 Also, the best part is you can fashion the classic-fit button-down as a coverup for your bikini top.
 (That pop of blue will accentuate the sparkle in the water.)

 Advertisement

-The neutral-shaded accessories are ideal for laid-back beach days, as the sandals are waterproof and easy to slip in and out of.
+The neutral-hued accessories are ideal for laid-back beach days, as the sandals are waterproof and easy to slip in and out of.
 The Raffia Sack Bag is roomy enough to hold your essentials — like a good book, water bottle, and Airpods.
 Both could be recycled into countless airy outfits.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.